Reasonable person: Hand Rule

 Under United States common law, a well known—though nonbinding—test for determining how a reasonable person might weigh the criteria listed above was set down in United States v.
 Carroll Towing Co. in 1947 by the Chief Judge of the U.S. Court of Appeals for the Second Circuit, Learned Hand.
 The case concerned a barge that had broken her mooring with the dock.
 Writing for the court, Hand said:

 [T]he owner's duty, as in other similar situations, to provide against resulting injuries is a function of three variables: (1) The probability that she will break away; (2) the gravity of the resulting injury, if she does; (3) the burden of adequate precautions.

 While the test offered by Hand does not encompass all the criteria available above, juries in a negligence case might well still be instructed to take the other factors into consideration in determining whether the defendant was negligent.

+Research indicates that, even when complete Hand Rule information is available, ordinary people (like jurors) typically do not consider the Hand Rule variables in the manner the rule prescribes.
+They give more weight to the probability and gravity of harm than to the burden of adequate precautions, and they rely on other considerations like custom more heavily than they rely on the Hand Rule.

 The Sedona Conference issued its Commentary on a Reasonable Security Test to advance the Hand Rule for a cybersecurity context.The commentary adds three important articulations to the Hand Rule; a person is reasonable if no alternative safeguard would have provided an added benefit that was greater than the added burden, the utility of the risk should be considered as a factor in the calculation (as either a cost or a benefit, depending on the situation), and both qualitative and quantitative factors may be used in the test.